the-developer-soul-09/The-developing-soul-09/README.md

 - I’m currently learning full stack web development...
 - I've worked as a freelance web developer (entry-level) for around 3 months and as a freelance content writer for more than a year.
 - My email- abhimanyu9828.2001@gmail.com
+- The Simon Game Project: https://the-developing-soul-09.github.io/The-Simon-Game-Project-/
-- My wordpress blog: cloud9.finance.blog
+- My blog: cloud9.finance.blog